ohalukkarakaya/TrakyaUniversity_ThreeJsGame/README.md

  Models were made by Ekin Sercan Erçin.
 Three.js library used.

- You can try demo by the link below: trakyaunigsf.herokuapp.com/
+ You can try demo by the link below:  <br>  trakyaunigsf.herokuapp.com/